 233 Commonwealth was not listed in the 1889 Blue Book.

-By the 1889-1890 winter season, it was the home of Catherine (Delano) Ditson, the widow of music store owner and music publisher Oliver Ditson.
-Prior to her husband’s death in December of 1888, they had lived on East Brookline Street.
-Charles Henry Ditson (their son) et al, trustees, are shown as the owners on the 1890 and 1898 Bromley maps.
+233 Commonwealth became the home of his mother, Catherine (Delano) Ditson, the widow of music store owner and music publisher Oliver Ditson.
+Prior to her husband’s death in December of 1888, they had lived at 8 East Brookline.
+Their daughter, Mary Frances (Ditson) Porter, the widow of lawyer Burr Porter, lived with her.

 Catherine Ditson continued to live at 233 Commonwealth until her death in August of 1899.
 After her death, it continued to be Mary Porter’s home.

-233 Commonwealth was shown as vacant in the 1930-1938 City Directories.
+233 Commonwealth was shown as vacant in the 1931-1933 City Directories.